Microsoft Fabric Architecture: A Deep Dive Into the Unified Analytics Platform

 Pattern 1: Centralized Data Platform

-One team manages a central Fabric capacity with shared lakehouses:
+One team manages a central Fabric capacity with shared lakehouses.
+Simple governance but potential bottleneck on the central team.

 Pattern 2: Data Mesh